 Examiner Mentor candidates must have examining experience: they must have conducted at least 3 exams in the stream(s) they wish to mentor.
+Fees: Lifesaving Society certification fee payable upon submission of Examiner Training Record.

-- Application Experienced Examiners are invited to apply for Examiner Mentor appointment.
-Application forms are found on the Society's website. - 2) Learning Opportunity Examiner Mentor candidates complete a learning opportunity. - 3) Assessment and appointment The Society will assess the completed learning opportunity and if appropriate, appoint the candidate as an Examiner Mentor.
+- Examiner Mentors are senior Examiners appointed by the Society's Area Chairs to mentor examiner candidates through their apprenticeship.
+Examiner Mentors certify examiners. - □ Appointment as an Examiner Mentor is a three-step process: - Application Experienced Examiners are invited to apply for Examiner Mentor appointment.
+Application forms are found on the Society's website. - 2.
+Learning Opportunity Under the guidance of an Area Chair, Examiner Mentor candidates complete a learning opportunity. - Assessment and appointment The Society will assess the completed learning opportunity and if appropriate, appoint the candidate as an Examiner Mentor.